cogentcore/core/README.md

 * filenode:
 	+ ability to sort by date within directories

-* crash in + for element of split array -- in spinbox -- "up"'s .This is nil in spinbox -- is a result of fullrebuild

-* fileview keyboard shortcuts: history prev = go up dir?  history next = go to next in history list?  or just pop up history list probably.  maybe command-uparrow = up dir?
-Need something intuitive there.  also a cancel?  esc takes a few to actually cancel..

 * TextView:
 	+ clipboard history
 	+ cursor goes to hand for links in TextView
 	+ getting some cruft in very left margin with no line numbers, when horizontal scrolling.

-* CSS class = x should bring in properties for that class into top-level CSS for all below -- not sure it does that - nested classes.  need to figure that out really.

 * slice of ki: do proper add so it works directly by editing children -- requires accessing owner info from valueview recs -- that is what the